learn-co-students/module-2-code-challenge-round-25-dumbo-web--module-2-code-challenge---vendors-and-sweets-1579887029/README.md

 - the price is not a negative number
 - the price is an integer (not a decimal, like 99.5)

 Add error handling to the `VendorSweet` create action.
-If the VendorSweet is *not* valid, the form should show the validation error messages, with the values the user entered.
+If the VendorSweet is *not* valid, the form should show the validation error messages.

 ### 8. Additional Validation